-Interpersonal Relations Online is a course designed to assist
+Interpersonal Relations is a course designed to assist

 students to improve effectiveness when relating with other people.
 Self-perception